 Successful Implementation at the Grassroots Level

-In Rajasthan, the implementation of MGNREGA has transformed the rural landscape by creating durable assets like roads, ponds, and irrigation facilities.
-The scheme has also empowered women by providing them with employment opportunities close to their homes.
+Besides that, MGNREGA has also greatly transformed the Rajasthan rural landscape by creating durable assets in the form of roads, ponds, and irrigation facilities.
+The other important implication of this scheme is that it has empowered women by providing them with close-to-home employment opportunities.

 Stories of Beneficiaries